OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 Executable systems that implement **SSUM (Shunyaya Structural Universal Mathematics)** are released under licenses independent of the SSUM Open Standard.

-The following SSUM-based implementation is released under **Creative Commons Attribution 4.0 (CC BY 4.0)**:
+The following SSUM-based implementations are released under **Creative Commons Attribution 4.0 (CC BY 4.0)**:

 - **SSUM-STAR — Structural Time And Replay**
+- **SSIG — Shunyaya Structural Iteration Geometry**

 These systems: